BA372 — Free & Open Source Software (FOSS)

 gratis, modifiable and (re)distributable.

-- Little 'vendor' support (at least, not gratis).
+- Little 'vendor' support (at least, not gratis) but lots of peer support.

 - Fragmented documentation.